Using the Windows Updated Unified Update Platform Dump (UUP Dump) to Create an Up to Date Windows 11 Insider Preview ISO

 The ISO generated will be in the same folder as the uup_download_windows.cmd script.
 It can be right clicked and mounted so the setup.exe can be used to launch an in place upgrade install.

 Alternatively a Bootable USB can be made.
 Note that the install.wim of the installation ISO exceeds 4.0 GB.
 This means it will not fit on a USB with a single FAT32 partition as 4.0 GB is the upper file limit of FAT32.
 On many systems Secure Boot rejects a USB with only a NTFS Partition.
 To overcome this we need to make a USB with a 1 GB FAT32 Boot Partition and the remaining space allocated to a NTFS Install Partition.
-To save duplication, details are given in my Windows 11 Insider Preview Guide:
+This is covered in the following guide: